Site icon She Goes The Distance

 There’s something about standing in bookstores that just makes you feel like anything is possible.

-Being surrounded by millions of words, the faint scent of paper in the air, the soft sounds of crisp pages being turned or creaky floors being traversed – it’s such a visceral environment.
+Being surrounded by millions of words, the faint scent of paper in the air, the soft sounds of crisp pages being turned or creaky floors being tiptoed on – it’s such a visceral environment.
 And Paris bookstores have all of that sensory stimulation, plus a whole lot of charm.

 Shakespeare and Company is in the Latin Quarter of Paris!
 It represents everything beautiful about literature – timeless, unique, and full of inspiration.